-Mongolia – A Snapshot
+Mongolia – A Glimpse

-Mongolia boasts a rich and thrilling history.
-The first appearance of human beings on the territory of present-day Magnolia dates back to the Stone Age.
-At the beginning of the 13th century, Chingis Khan (known as Genghis Khan in the West) founded the Mongolian Empire, which by the century extended from China to the Caspian Sea.
-After the After the collapse of the empire, Mongolia was subjugated by the Manchu Dynasty for several centuries, then in 1911 the Mongol Monarchy was established.
-The struggle of D. Sukhbaatar and his fellow revolutionaries against the Manchus brought about complete political and territorial independence in 1321.
-After Sukhbaatar’s death in 1923, this ancient country of nomadic herdsmen remained a member of the socialist eastern block until its transition to the present-day democracy.
+Mongolia enjoys a rich and thrilling history.
+The first existence of human beings on the territory of present-day Mongolia dates back to the Stone Age.
+At the beginning of the 13th century, Chingis Khaan (known as Genghis Khan in the West) founded the Mongolian Empire, which by the end of the century extended from China to the Caspian Sea.
+After the collapse of the empire, Mongolia was subjugated by the Manchu Dynasty for several centuries, and in 1911, the Mongol Monarch was established.
+The struggle of D. Sukhbaatar and his associates against the Chinese Manchu brought about complete political and territorial independence in 1921.
+After Sukhbaatar’s death in 1923, the country of ancient nomads remained a socialist member of the former eastern block of communist countries until its transition to a present-day democracy.

-Size & Population
+Size and Population

 Mongolia’s total land area is 604,250 square miles.
 Covering an area of the size of Alaska, Mongolia is the fifth largest country in Asia and the seventeenth largest country in the world.
 With a population of approximately 2.8 million, the overall population density of the country is only 3.6 persons per square mile.
 The population is about evenly split between urban and rural dwellers.
 The country is divided into 21 provinces or aimags.
 Mongolia’s three largest cities include the capital, Ulaanbaatar, with a population of over million people, Darhan, and Erdenet.